temirov/F-sync/cmd/dump/README.md

 ## Security & privacy

-* Operates entirely on local files by default; `--resolve-handles` performs outbound HTTPS lookups to twitter.com.
+* Operates on local files and performs outbound HTTPS lookups to twitter.com for missing handle lookups.
 * Does not write anything except the single HTML output file.
 * No token storage, no persistent cache.